Luke20000429/Luke20000429.github.io/_posts/2024-04-24-triton_gather_scatter.md

 ## Intro

 **Gather-and-scatter** matrix multiplication is an essential operation in improving the efficiency of machine learning.
-For example, if you have a matrix of input features `A` and you only want to get the multiplication with a few columns of weight matrix `B`, you should skip the other columns to save I/O and computation power.
+For example, if you have a matrix of input features `A` and you only want to multiply it with a few columns of a weight matrix `B`, you should skip the other columns to save I/O and computation power.

 Some easy-to-implement options to achieve this goal: